mfkiwl/raisin64-docs/_build/html/_sources/cpu.rst.txt

 MMU
 +++

 Nearly all general purpose operating systems depend on a `Memory Management Unit <https://en.wikipedia.org/wiki/Memory_management_unit>`_ to provide the virtual addressing used by userspace processes [1]_ [2]_.
 The MMU presents each process with an illusory linear address space potentially overlapping with many other processes.
-Along with the `Translation Lookaside Buffer <https://en.wikipedia.org/wiki/Translation_lookaside_buffer>`_, an MMU critically allows processes to be placed at arbitrary physical addresses (wherever the RAM happens to be free), with pages of that physical memory mapped at whatever virtual addresses the process expects.
+Along with the `Translation Lookaside Buffer <https://en.wikipedia.org/wiki/Translation_lookaside_buffer>`_, an MMU critically allows processes to be placed at arbitrary physical addresses (wherever the RAM happens to be free), with pages of that physical memory mapped at the virtual addresses the process expects.

-In the Raisin64, the MMU also acts as the first point where the instruction and data caches have a unified window into physical memory, making the processor a split-cache Harvard architecture.
-Beyond the `page tables <https://en.wikipedia.org/wiki/Page_table>`_ which are conventionally placed in main memory, the MMU control registers will be present in the machine's memory-map and be accessible in a kernel-mode un-mapped region (that is, the memory addresses used to access the registers will never be mapped by the MMU and will always be passed through without translation).
+In the Raisin64, the MMU also acts as the first point where the instruction and data caches have a unified window into physical memory, making the processor a split-cache Modified Harvard architecture.
+Beyond the `page tables <https://en.wikipedia.org/wiki/Page_table>`_ which are conventionally placed in main memory, the MMU control registers will be present in the machine's memory-map and will be accessible in a kernel-mode unmapped region (that is, the memory addresses used to access the registers will never be mapped by the MMU and will always be passed through without translation).

 **Proposed MMU Specs:**